Zoning

 The city directs and supervises the drawing up of the plan and handles the tasks related to the administrative processing of the plan.

-The author/authors of the reports must have sufficient qualifications and they must be approved by the city.
+The person or persons conducting the surveys must have sufficient qualifications.
+The people conducting the surveys must be approved by the city.

 The city directs and supervises the preparation of reports.

-• The visibility related to the change of station plan will be announced by announcing the local newspaper Aamuposti 1-2 times, depending on the plan process.
-The applicant for the plan change is responsible for the advertising costs.
+The initiation and availability of a change to the local plan will be announced by publishing it in the local newspaper Aamuposti 1-2 times, depending on the plan process.
+The applicant for the plan change is responsible for the costs of the announcement.

-• According to the land use agreement, the applicant for the plan change is responsible for compensating for the increase in the value of the land area.
-The city collects a 50% share of the increase in the value of the land area.
-A reducing factor in the payment of the increase in value can be the possible demolition costs of buildings in the area and the costs arising from taking into account the cultural and historical values of the area (you can find more information about taking into account demolition costs and cultural and historical values of the city board's decision).
+The applicant for a zoning change is responsible for compensating for the increase in value of the land area in accordance with the land use agreement.
+The city collects 50% of the increase in value of the land area.
+The reduction in the payment for the increase in value may include the possible demolition costs of buildings in the area and the costs arising from taking into account the cultural and historical values of the area.

 In addition, the general areas indicated in the site plan change will be handed over to the city without compensation, and a construction obligation will be agreed upon for the additional building right that may be implemented with the site plan change to ensure the realization of the plan.
 On a case-by-case basis, implementation-related quality factors may also be required in the sites of site plan changes.

-• According to Section 59 of the Land Use and Construction Act, when a site plan or a change to a site plan is mainly required by private interest and drawn up at the initiative of the land owner or holder, the municipality has the right to collect the costs incurred for drawing up and processing the plan.
+According to Section 59 of the Regional Use Act, when a site plan or a change to a site plan is mainly required by private interest and drawn up at the initiative of the land owner or holder, the municipality has the right to charge the costs incurred for drawing up and processing the plan.

 The city invoices half of the compensation according to the payment category as a start-up fee after signing the start-up agreement before starting the actual design work.
-The initial fee is taken into account in the final invoice, which is invoiced when the formula has gained legal force.
-The initiation fee is not refunded if the applicant cancels the plan project before the plan is approved.
+The initial fee is taken into account in the final invoice, which is invoiced when the formula is approved.

 We recommend making appointments in advance.